emberjs/guides/source/models/customizing-adapters.md

 });
 ```

-By default, Ember Data comes with several built-in adapters.
-Feel free
+Ember Data comes with several built-in adapters.
-to use these adapters as a starting point for creating your own custom
+Feel free to use these adapters as a starting point for creating your own custom adapter.
-adapter.

 - [DS.Adapter](https://www.emberjs.com/api/ember-data/2.16/classes/DS.Adapter) is the basic adapter
 with no functionality.
 It is generally a good starting point if you